 Unfortunately, sales managers are unknowingly hampering their ability to make good decisions by not embracing the new decision-making tools and reporting available.
-Often with concerns about working with transparency from days-gone-by, embracing the new practices can be a barrier.
+Often with concerns about working with transparency from days gone by, embracing the new practices can be a barrier.
 This lack of judgement is directly affecting competitiveness and timely actions.

-Those managers and teams that are winning and delivering increased revenue have moved from Data-Driven Decisions to Analytic-Driven Decisions?
+Those managers and teams that are winning and delivering increased revenue have moved from Data-Driven Decisions to Analytic-Driven Decisions.
 However, what does this even mean?

 For many years companies have relied on data-driven decision-making to manage their organisations, particularly sales.
-Data drawn from the financial systems of the company deemed the most accurate source and considered the best way to make informed decisions.
-A popularised method of management decision-making, it can also be a little misleading giving rise to poor decisions as the information languishes to stay relevant.
+Data drawn from the financial systems of the company was deemed the most accurate source and considered the best way to make informed decisions.
+A popularised method of management decision-making, it can also be a little misleading, giving rise to poor decisions as the information languishes to stay relevant.

-Companies that are making sound relevant and timely decisions rely on analytics-driven decision-making.
+Companies that are making sound relevant, and timely decisions rely on analytics-driven decision-making.

 However, analytics support predictive modelling and is defined as the detection and communication of meaningful trends in data.
 The analytics-driven decision-making takes decisions one step further than data and provides a view of multiple layers for consideration in predictive modelling.

-It shows varying factors that influence the decision-making process, through many layers of information.
+It shows varying factors that influence the decision-making process through many layers of information.
 It is a different way to make effective decisions, which can be more effective and timely.
 You are managing the future through a combination of trends.